 7) Comorbid Conditions Are Common

-Lipedema can co-occur with other conditions, especially obesity and lymphedema.
-Other common comorbidities include venous diseases, such as Chronic Venous Insufficiency (CVI), and hypermobility disorders, including Hypermobile Ehlers-Danlos syndrome (hEDS).
+Lipedema often co-occurs with other conditions, most commonly generalized obesity and lymphedema.
+Other common comorbidities include venous diseases, such as Chronic Venous Insufficiency (CVI), and hypermobility disorders, including Hypermobile Ehlers-Danlos syndrome (hEDS) and other Hypermobility Spectrum Disorders (HSD).
 Anecdotally, clinicians and patients have also observed a relationship with Mast Cell Activation Syndrome (MCAS) and Postural Tachycardia Syndrome (POTS).
-Understanding these associations can lead to more comprehensive care.
+Recognizing these overlapping conditions helps patients and healthcare providers develop more comprehensive and effective care plans.

 8) Lipedema Significantly Affects Quality of Life